sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

     }
 ```

-However, if a pane contains WPF controls which have their own drag and drop logic, you can set the paneís DAML attribute *isDropTarget* to false to allow the inner controls to handle the operation instead; the default is true.
+However, if a pane contains WPF controls which have their own drag and drop logic, you can set the pane‚Äôs DAML attribute *isDropTarget* to false to allow the inner controls to handle the operation instead; the default is true.

 ####Dropping in a DockPane